freezeflowai/hvac-pm-platform/replit.md

 ### Frontend Architecture

-**Framework & Build System**
-- React with TypeScript for type-safe component development
-- Vite as the build tool and development server
-- Wouter for client-side routing (lightweight React Router alternative)

-**UI Component System**
-- shadcn/ui component library built on Radix UI primitives
-- Tailwind CSS for styling with custom design tokens
-- Material Design-inspired design system for productivity-focused interfaces
-- Inter font family via Google Fonts CDN

-**State Management & Data Fetching**
-- TanStack Query (React Query) for server state management
-- Custom query client with optimistic updates and caching strategies
-- Form state managed with React Hook Form and Zod validation

-**Component Structure**
-- Atomic design pattern with reusable UI components in `client/src/components/ui`
-- Feature components in `client/src/components` (Header, MaintenanceCard, ClientListTable, etc.)
-- Page components in `client/src/pages`
-- Path aliases configured for clean imports (@/, @shared/, @assets/)
+The frontend is built with React and TypeScript, utilizing Vite for fast development and bundling.
+It employs `wouter` for client-side routing.
+The UI is constructed using `shadcn/ui`, which is based on Radix UI primitives, styled with Tailwind CSS, and follows Material Design principles.
+State management and data fetching are handled by TanStack Query, while form management and validation are implemented with React Hook Form and Zod.
+The component structure follows an atomic design pattern, with reusable UI components and dedicated feature and page components.

 ### Backend Architecture

-**Server Framework**
-- Express.js server with TypeScript
-- RESTful API design pattern
-- JSON request/response format
-- Custom logging middleware for API requests

-**Data Layer**
-- Drizzle ORM for type-safe database interactions
-- PostgreSQL database (via Neon serverless adapter)
-- In-memory storage fallback for development (MemStorage class)
-- Schema-first approach with Zod validation

-**API Structure**
-- `/api/clients` - CRUD operations for client management
-- `/api/parts` - Parts inventory management
-- `/api/clients/:id/parts` - Client-part relationship management
-- Type-safe request/response contracts shared between client and server

-**Database Schema**
-- `users` - User authentication (prepared for future auth implementation)
-- `clients` - Client company information and maintenance schedules
-- `parts` - Parts inventory (filters, belts) with type and size
-- `client_parts` - Many-to-many relationship linking clients to their required parts
+The backend is an Express.js server developed with TypeScript, adhering to a RESTful API design.
+Data persistence is managed using a PostgreSQL database (via Neon serverless) and Drizzle ORM for type-safe interactions.
+The API provides endpoints for CRUD operations on clients, parts inventory, and client-part relationships.
+The database schema includes tables for `clients`, `parts`, and `client_parts`, with foreign key constraints ensuring data integrity.

 ### Design System Decisions

-**Typography**
-- Material Design-inspired hierarchy with Inter font
-- Tabular numbers for consistent numeric data alignment
-- Semantic heading levels (H1 for dashboard titles, H2 for sections, H3 for cards)

-**Spacing & Layout**
-- Consistent Tailwind spacing units (2, 4, 6, 8) for predictable visual rhythm
-- 12-column responsive grid system
-- Max-width container (max-w-7xl) for optimal reading experience
-- Mobile-first responsive breakpoints

-**Color System**
-- CSS custom properties for theme tokens (light/dark mode ready)
-- Semantic color naming (primary, secondary, destructive, muted, accent)
-- Separate border colors for elevated UI clarity
-- Elevate system using transparency overlays for hover/active states

-**Component Patterns**
-- Stats cards with large metrics and icons for dashboard KPIs
-- Maintenance cards showing client info, next due date, and parts list
-- Search and filter functionality for client management
-- Dialog-based forms for creating/editing clients and managing parts
+The application uses a Material Design-inspired typography hierarchy with the Inter font family.
+Spacing and layout are consistent, employing Tailwind's spacing units and a 12-column responsive grid system with a mobile-first approach.
+The color system uses CSS custom properties for semantic naming and theme tokens.
+Key component patterns include stats cards, maintenance cards, and dialog-based forms for data entry and management.

-### Development Workflow
+### Technical Implementations

-**Type Safety**
-- Shared TypeScript types between client and server via `shared/` directory
-- Drizzle schema generates TypeScript types
-- Zod schemas for runtime validation matching database schema
-- React Hook Form resolver integration for form validation

-**Development Server**
-- Vite dev server with HMR for fast frontend development
-- Express middleware mode integration
-- Replit-specific plugins for development tooling
-- Separate build outputs for client (dist/public) and server (dist)
+- **Data Integrity**: Foreign key constraints with CASCADE delete ensure referential integrity in the database.
+- **Parts Inventory**: A comprehensive, seeded parts inventory (244 standard parts including belts and filters) is available, with support for custom parts and idempotent seeding.
+Parts are categorized for easier selection.
+- **Persistent Storage**: Migration from in-memory storage to PostgreSQL ensures data persistence across server restarts.
+- **Editable Client Parts**: Clients' associated parts can be viewed, quantities edited, and parts deleted directly within the edit interface.
+- **Monthly PM Schedule Report**: A dedicated report tab allows viewing of preventive maintenance schedules for any given month, showing client details and visual schedule indicators.
+- **Recently Completed Maintenance**: A section for recently completed maintenance with an "undo" (reopen) option and accurate completion tracking.
+- **Categorized Parts Selection**: Parts selection is organized into categories (Filters, Belts, Other) with distinct dropdowns and bulk addition capabilities for improved UX.
+- **Client Management**: Chronological ordering for client and parts lists, client deletion with confirmation, and robust state management for forms and dialogs.
+- **Maintenance Completion**: Toggle functionality to mark maintenance as complete, recording completion in `maintenanceRecords`, with options to reopen and adjust next due dates.
+- **UI Compaction**: Redesigned maintenance cards to increase client density on screen by reducing padding, consolidating information, and using icon-only buttons.
+- **Parts System Redesign**: A complete overhaul of the parts inventory system, introducing type-specific fields for filters, belts, and other parts, a tabbed management interface, and updated duplicate prevention logic.

 ## External Dependencies

 ### Database
-- **Neon PostgreSQL** - Serverless PostgreSQL database
+- **Neon PostgreSQL**: Serverless PostgreSQL database.
-- **Drizzle ORM** - TypeScript ORM with migrations support
+- **Drizzle ORM**: TypeScript ORM for database interactions.
-- **connect-pg-simple** - PostgreSQL session store (prepared for authentication)

 ### UI Libraries
-- **Radix UI** - Unstyled, accessible component primitives (dialogs, dropdowns, tooltips, etc.)
+- **Radix UI**: Unstyled, accessible component primitives.
-- **Tailwind CSS** - Utility-first CSS framework
+- **Tailwind CSS**: Utility-first CSS framework.
-- **shadcn/ui** - Pre-built component library configuration
+- **shadcn/ui**: Pre-built component library configuration.
-- **Lucide React** - Icon library for consistent iconography
+- **Lucide React**: Icon library.
-- **date-fns** - Date manipulation and formatting
+- **date-fns**: Date manipulation and formatting utility.

 ### Form & Validation
-- **React Hook Form** - Performant form state management
+- **React Hook Form**: Performant form state management.
-- **Zod** - TypeScript-first schema validation
+- **Zod**: TypeScript-first schema validation.
-- **@hookform/resolvers** - Zod integration for React Hook Form
+- **@hookform/resolvers**: Zod integration for React Hook Form.

 ### State Management
-- **TanStack Query (React Query)** - Server state management, caching, and synchronization
+- **TanStack Query (React Query)**: Server state management, caching, and synchronization.

 ### Development Tools
-- **Vite** - Fast build tool and dev server
+- **Vite**: Fast build tool and development server.
-- **TypeScript** - Type safety across the stack
+- **TypeScript**: Ensures type safety across the application.
-- **ESBuild** - Fast JavaScript bundler for production builds
-- **Replit plugins** - Development environment integrations (cartographer, dev banner, runtime error overlay)

 ### Additional Libraries
-- **wouter** - Lightweight client-side routing
+- **wouter**: Lightweight client-side routing.
-- **class-variance-authority** - Type-safe component variant management
+- **class-variance-authority**: Type-safe component variant management.
-- **clsx** & **tailwind-merge** - Conditional class name utilities
+- **clsx** & **tailwind-merge**: Utilities for conditional class names.
-- **embla-carousel-react** - Carousel component implementation
-- **cmdk** - Command palette component